Cord blood: Private and public banks

 In March 2004, the European Union Group on Ethics (EGE) has issued Opinion No.19 titled Ethical Aspects of Umbilical Cord Blood Banking.
-The EGE concluded that "[t]he legitimacy of commercial cord blood banks for autologous use should be questioned as they sell a service, which has presently, no real use regarding therapeutic options.
-Thus they promise more than they can deliver.
+The EGE concluded that "[t]he legitimacy of commercial cord blood banks for autologous use should be questioned as they sell a service, which has presently no real use regarding therapeutic options.
+Thus, they promise more than they can deliver.
 The activities of such banks raise serious ethical criticisms."

 Research

 Though uses of cord blood beyond blood and immunological disorders is speculative, some research has been done in other areas.
 Any such potential beyond blood and immunological uses is limited by the fact that cord cells are hematopoietic stem cells (which can differentiate only into blood cells), and not pluripotent stem cells (such as embryonic stem cells, which can differentiate into any type of tissue).
 Cord blood has been studied as a treatment for diabetes.
 However, apart from blood disorders, the use of cord blood for other diseases is not in routine clinical use and remains a major challenge for the stem cell community.

 Along with cord blood, Wharton's jelly and the cord lining have been explored as sources for mesenchymal stem cells (MSC), and as of 2015 had been studied in vitro, in animal models, and in early stage clinical trials for cardiovascular diseases, as well as neurological deficits, liver diseases, immune system diseases, diabetes, lung injury, kidney injury, and leukemia.

 Cord blood is being used to get stem cells with which to test in people with type 1 diabetes mellitus.
-The stem cells from umbilical cord blood are also being used in the treatment of a number of blood diseases including blood cancers.
+The stem cells from umbilical cord blood are also being used in the treatment of a number of blood diseases, including blood cancers.

 Cord blood is also being studied as a substitute for normal blood transfusions in the developing world.
 More research is necessary prior to the generalized utilization of cord blood transfusion.

-Cord blood stem cells are being studied for treatment for COVID-19 cytokine storms since these and other perinatal (cord tissue and placental tissue derived) stem cells can secrete anti-inflammatory molecules.
-Dozens of clinical trials are under way to see if they can help patients with COVID-19.
+Cord blood stem cells are being studied for the treatment of COVID-19 cytokine storms since these and other perinatal (cord tissue and placental tissue-derived) stem cells can secrete anti-inflammatory molecules.
+Dozens of clinical trials are underway to see if they can help patients with COVID-19.

 Some clinical studies show that one year after the transplant of UM171 (a haematopoietic stem cell self-renewal agonist), transplant-related mortality was 5% and relapse incidence was at 21%.
 Furthermore, only 3 of 22 patients (~14%) who received the UM171-expanded cord blood transplantation died.

 A woman was reported to have been cured of human immunodeficiency virus (HIV), the third person ever to be cured of the disease, using a transplantation of cord blood.